allan-simon/vagrant-hhvm-nginx-posgresql-symfony-hack/README.md

 I have no way to improve it =)

-Note: you must have a 64 bit machine/OS to use this and nfs install
+Note: you must have a 64 bit machine/OS to use this and nfs install This VM does not have the typical problem of Symfony2 being slow on vagrant.

   * we use `vagrant` to create the dev environnement
   * `nginx` to provide the web server